-- An operational test on hardware components - An integrity check on the firmware, verification of a SHA-1 hash. - A statistical check on the random number generator - Known answer and pair-wise consistency checks on all approved and allowed algorithms in all approved modes and of the DRBG - Verification of a MAC on EEPROM contents to ensure it is correctly initialized.
+- An operational test on hardware components - An integrity check on the firmware, verification of a SHA-1 hash - A statistical check on the random number generator - Known answer checks as required by FIPS 140-2. - Verification of a MAC on EEPROM contents to ensure it is correctly initialized.

-This sequence takes a few seconds after which the module enters the Pre-Maintenance, Pre-Initialisation, Uninitialised or Operational state; depending on the position of the mode switch and the validity of the EEPROM contents.
+This sequence takes a few seconds after which the module enters the Pre-Maintenance, Pre-Initialization, Uninitialized or Operational state; depending on the position of the mode switch and the validity of the EEPROM contents.